axelhzf/netlify-cms-test/site/content/products.md

     quote: >-
       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
+  - author: Pickle rick
+    quote: This is a nice testimonial
 full_image: /img/products/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions